bbarker/bbarker-unison/transcripts/GeneticAlgorithms.md

 .uniopt.evo.genetic> view iterateGenDefault
 ```

+- Note also that we use the `Parallel` mode
+  - So if the fitness function is also parallel,
+    it can fork multiple Unison processes
+  - Semantics depend on the `Remote` ability handler being used.

 ## Generation Simulation for the KnapSack Problem

 To make sure we don't have surprising performance issues, let's